Unmanned Space Systems

 The NASA Mars Exploration Rover program, more commonly known as Spirit and Opportunity, has been a suprisingly long-lived follow-on mission to the successful Mars Pathfinder mission of the mid 1990's.
 Designed and manufactured around the turn of the century and launched in 2003, the two Rovers far outlasted their 90 sol (a sol is a Martian day, which is slightly longer than an earth day).
 Opportunity is still operational, and currently holds the off-earth driving record for the Sol-system.

-Rather than treating the FMECA process like a traditional scavenger hunt, I developed a highly interactive, process-driven method for creating and revising the FMECA that was able to keep pace with a fast moving and fast changing project, and was agile and responsive enough to support design decisions as they happened.
+Rather than treating the FMECA process like a traditional scavenger hunt, I developed an interactive, process-driven method for creating and revising the FMECA that was able to keep pace with a fast moving and fast changing project, and was agile and responsive enough to support design decisions as they happened.

 C/NOFS (Launched 2008)